 Polycyclic Aromatic Hydrocarbons are often found naturally in the environment, but are also man-made.
 They can enter the air through the incomplete combustion of fuels and garbage.
 They are a concern because of their persistence in the atmosphere.
 Because they don't burn completely, they can stay in the environment for long periods of time.
-Table 19 lists the correlation coefficient values for each of the PAH compounds that were detected in greater than 90% of the samples taken in each of the years from 2008 through 2012.
+Table 15 lists the correlation coefficient values for each of the PAH compounds that were detected in greater than 90% of the samples taken in each of the years from 2008 through 2013, as well as the MQO Core analyte that did not meet the 90% detection criterion [Benzo(a)pyrene].
 Most of the compounds show a negative correlation with the $PM{10}$ values.
 This is reasonable, since $PM{10}$ is largely from geologic sources.

 This particular set of compounds did tend to trend better with the fine particulate matter concentrations.
-Most compounds showed positive correlations with the $PM{2.5}$ concentrations, with the lowest positive value being 0.032 for naphthalene.
-The strongest correlation between the PAH and $PM{2.5}$ concentrations was seen with Benzo(g,h,i)perylene.
-A correlation coefficient of 0.880 was obtained for this compound.
+Most compounds showed positive correlations with the $PM{2.5}$ concentrations, with the lowest positive value being 0.009 for naphthalene.
+The strongest correlation between the PAH and $PM{2.5}$ concentrations was seen with benzo(g,h,i)perylene.
+A correlation coefficient of 0.862 was obtained for this compound.
 Overall, the PAHs appear to correlate with the $PM{2.5}$ concentrations.
 PAHs can exist in liquid or solid phases, so their positive relationship with the smallest diameter particles, which develop from gaseous condensation, is easily explained.
 PAHs and $PM{2.5}$ are also both direct combustion products.
-The compounds with the two largest correlation coefficient values are graphed in Figure 60.
+The compounds with correlation coefficient values greater than 0.7 are graphed in Figure 57.

-Table 19.
+Table 15.
 PAH - Particulate Correlation Coefficient Values

 PAH correlations r - PM 10 r - PM 2.5

-9-Fluorenone -0.415 0.133
+9-Fluorenone -0.424 0.139

-Acenaphthene -0.225 -0.322
+Acenaphthene -0.118 -0.328

-Anthracene 0.183 0.740
+Anthracene 0.217 0.655

-Benzo (b) fluoranthene 0.038 0.655
+Benzo (a) pyrene 0.183 0.696

-PAH correlations r - PM 10 r - PM 2.5
+Benzo (b) fluoranthene -0.016 0.655

-Benzo (e) pyrene 0.270 0.797
+Benzo (e) pyrene 0.191 0.747

-Benzo (g,h,i) perylene 0.398 0.880
+Benzo (g,h,i) perylene 0.414 0.862

-Chrysene -0.022 0.612
+Chrysene -0.064 0.615

-Fluoranthene -0.389 0.207
+Fluoranthene -0.378 0.208

-Fluorene -0.326 -0.168
+Fluorene -0.244 -0.179

-Naphthalene -0.352 0.032
+Naphthalene -0.234 0.009

-Phenanthrene -0.158 0.202
+Phenanthrene -0.057 0.170

-Pyrene -0.043 0.589
+Pyrene -0.043 0.587

-Retene 0.031 0.704
+Retene -0.016 0.705

-Figure 60.
-PAH - PM2.5 Concentration Comparison
+Figure 57. $PAH - PM{2.5}$ Concentration Comparison

-Figure 61 is a graph showing the percentage contribution each of the PAH compounds (detected in greater than 90% of the samples taken) to the total PAH concentration.
-Clearly, naphthalene is the dominant compound of the group.
+Figure 58 is a graph showing the percentage contribution each of the PAH compounds (detected in greater than 90% of the samples taken) to the total PAH concentration.
+Clearly, naphthalene is the dominant compound of the group, consistently making up more than 75% of the PAH composition.
 The composition of the PAH group does not appear to vary much from year to year.
 This may imply that PAH sources are consistent over time.

-Figure 61.
-PAH Chemical Composition 2008 - 2012
+Figure 58.
+PAH Chemical Composition 2008 - 2013